 As shown in Figure 3, younger age groups tend to have a higher proportion of Latino workers while older age groups have higher percentages of white workers.
-Of the labor force between 16 and 24, 57.6 percent are Latino, while 28.2 percent are White.
-Similarly for the 25-34 age cohort, 54.3 percent are Latino and 31.3 percent are White.
-At 47.6 percent of the 35 to 54 workforce, Latinos comprise the largest segment of prime working-age adults in the labor force, with Whites numbering 38.1 percent.
-However, Whites constitute 56.8 percent of workers 55+ years old.
+Of the labor force between 16 and 24, almost 59 percent are Latino, while slightly over 28 percent White.
+Similarly for the 25-34 age cohort, 57 percent are Latino and 32 percent are White.
+At 48 percent of the 35 to 54 workforce, White comprise the largest segment of prime working-age adults in the labor force, though Latinos are close behind at 40 percent.